ese-msc/c-primer/exercises_one.md

 You will probably want to use `#include <cmath>` at the top of your file to get the `exp` and `sqrt` functions.
 You might also want the `pow` function to implement the square (`pow(x, 3)` returns $x^3$).

-Your function can use fixed inputs, or read them in in any of the ways you now know.
+Your function can use fixed inputs, or read them in any of the ways you now know.